I don’t live in Australia and I am not an Australian citizen. Can I still enter the Calibre Essay Prize?

 Is there a limit to the number of essays I can enter?

-No, but as stated above, each essay must be entered and paid for separately, as individual entries.
+No, but as stated above, each essay must be entered and paid for separately as individual entries.
+If you purchase a subscription to ABR, subsequent entries can be made at the subscriber rate of AU$20 per entry.

 Can I submit or publish the work I have entered in the Prize elsewhere while I await notification?